xEHLE/xEHLE.github.io/_posts/2025-07-06-Hacking-a-crypto-game.markdown

 {:refdef: style="text-align: center;"}
 ![script]({{ '/public/script.png' | relative_url }}){: .imgCenter}
 {: refdef}
+*Exploit script trying to find an admin user*

 Now we had the emails of the admins, but no way to actually log in.
 Looking back at the list of models, we noticed the `mail_log` model.
 This had multiple fields, like `subject` and `message`.
 This sounded suspiciously close to emails that the system sends to users.